webix-hub/gitbook-spreadsheet-guide/work_with_views.md

 ![Add Image](.gitbook/assets/add_image.png)

-After that select an image to upload or provide a configuration for a new chart via the dialog for editing.
+After that select an image to upload or provide a configuration for the new chart via the dialog for editing.

 ## Working with Charts